 This week I’m talking to André Spiteri, a veteran student of mine who now makes his living completely from freelance writing.
-André, originally from Malta, took Start Content Writing the first time I ever ran it, back in September 2015.
+André, originally from Malta, took my freelance writing course back in September 2015.
 Here’s his story:

 Why did you want to become a freelance writer?

 As a child, I spent many summers holed up in my room writing short stories (and a terrible novel).
 I figured when I grew up I’d move to NYC, get a flat near Central Park and write books for a living.
 (Ah the dreams of innocence…) Then I guess, through a combination of shifting priorities and a general lack of self-awareness, I kind of lost my way for a while.

 To cut a long story short, in early 2015 I read Barbara Ueland’s amazing book If You Want To Write, and it put things back into perspective for me.
 At the same time, I landed an unpaid gig writing for a music blog, which I really enjoyed.
 That brought it back home for me.

 What was your life like before taking the course?